 To help you understand more about the vaccine, please check out the following resources:

-Additionally, IPS has received a number of questions around the vaccine and wanted to share
+Additionally, IPS has received a number of questions around the vaccine and wanted to share the following FAQs:

 Will I test positive after getting the COVID vaccine?